JoshuaFox/JoshuaFox.github.io/semiticnounpatterns.md

 * Page 38, line 17: For "these example," read "these examples."
 * Page 40, line 12: For "when same ," read "when the same."
+* Page 43, line 20: For "the patterns much have," read "the patterns must have."

 **See also:**